CelestialEcho/Void3D/src/Maths/README.md

 Matrix could be defined as "*nested list*" in stupid language or "*a table of numbers, symbols, or expressions, with elements or entries arranged in rows and columns, which is used to represent a mathematical object or property of such an object*" using wikipedia's defenition.

 **Some Useful information**
+ - If you're going to act with matrixes your self, you should first research how to do it.
+    - For example: imagine what we have a matricies R and V -> R * V != V * R
  - I'm using **Rows-Major** matrix writing system:
     For example:
     ```